-We are committed to strategically develop and continually improve environmental best practice with regard to our managed properties and the impact they have on the communities in which we do business.
+We are committed to strategically develop and continually improve environmental best practice about our managed properties and the impact they have on the communities in which we do business.
 These principles embody the elements of sound property management practices with social and environmental principles of sustainability.